Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Hallucination Analysis

 \subsection{Knowledge-based Reasoning}

 For reasoning-related experiments, we train the model on both reasoning and QA tasks to facilitate a more reliable evaluation across both test sets.
-The baseline model is trained with all samples constructed from known knowledge.
+The \emph{baseline model} is trained with all samples constructed from known knowledge.
 We then replace one reasoning task with instances derived from unknown knowledge and keep all other unchanged, resulting in 12 variant models.

-We investigate how training on a knowledge-based reasoning task with unknown knowledge affects performance across different downstream tasks.
-Specifically, we examine six distinct test groups: (1) Same-Type Same-Reasoning (STSR): the exact reasoning task that trained with unknown knowledge type; (2) Same-Type Different-Reasoning (STDR): different reasoning tasks within the same knowledge type; (3) Different-Type Different-Reasoning (DTDR): all other reasoning tasks with different knowledge; (4) Same-Type QA (STQA): the QA task with the same knowledge type as STSR; (5) Different-Type QA (DTQA): QA tasks with other three knowledge types; and (6) wiki: the real-world QA test set.
+We investigate how training on a knowledge-based reasoning task with unknown knowledge affects performance across different downstream tasks, including both knowledge-based reasoning and knowledge QA.
+Specifically, we examine three groups of reasoning tasks: (1) \textbf{Same-Type Same-Reasoning (STSR)}: the exact reasoning task that trained with unknown knowledge type; (2) \textbf{Same-Type Different-Reasoning (STDR)}: different reasoning tasks within the unknown knowledge type; and (3) \textbf{Different-Type Different-Reasoning (DTDR)}: all other reasoning tasks with different knowledge types.
+We also evaluate the model on the knowledge QA test groups defined in Section \ref{sec:qa_results}, namely STQA, DTQA, and Wiki.

-We measure the relative performance change with respect to the baseline and compute the average difference within each of the six task groups.
-Results in Figure~\ref{fig:reasoning_big_table} show that \textbf{learning reasoning tasks with new knowledge consistently induces performance degradation across all six groups}.
-The overall trend aligns with previous findings: the most severe hallucinations occur in STSR, indicating strong intra-task interference, while hallucination on other task groups are relatively minor. \textbf{A notable difference is that among other tasks, QA test sets exhibit even stronger hallucinations than seemingly more related reasoning tasks}: STQA, DTQA, and even wiki show greater degradation than STDR and DTDR.
-Within QA, the degradation is more pronounced in STQA than in DTQA, implying that shared factual grounding heightens vulnerability.
+We measure the relative performance change with respect to the \emph{baseline model} and compute the average difference within each of the six task groups.
+Results in Figure~\ref{fig:reasoning_big_table} show that learning reasoning tasks with new knowledge consistently induces performance degradation across all six groups.
+The overall trend aligns with previous findings: the most severe hallucinations occur in STSR, indicating strong intra-task interference.
+Moreover, among other tested tasks, \textbf{QA test sets exhibit even stronger hallucinations than several seemingly more related reasoning tasks}: STQA, DTQA, and even the Wiki test set show greater performance degradation than STDR and DTDR.